The 5 Elements of a Powerful Website

 I strongly recommend working with a skilled brand designer to develop your brand visuals.
 Unless you’re a designer, going the DIY route doesn’t usually work out too well.
 Two of my favorite brand designers are Erin Johnson of Kindled and Kindred and MacKenzie Kuhns of Reverie House Studio.

 Beautiful, on-brand photos are absolutely essential.
 When it comes to photography, you have 3 options:

 I only recommend going the DIY route if you’re a skilled photographer.
 And even then, it can be difficult to take portraits of yourself.
 For this, you’ll likely have to find someone to help you out.

 There are also a number of places you can find beautiful stock photos to use on your website.
 Check out this list of my favorite stock photography websites.

 Visuals are important but the words you write are what will sell people on your product or service.
 If you’re not confident in your own writing ability, I recommend either working with a professional or taking a course to improve your skills.

 Strategic design pulls together all of the previous elements we’ve talked about into a cohesive whole.
 It’s about leading your audience on a customer journey from discovery to purchase.

-As a strategic web designer, I strongly believe that working with a professional with get you the best results.
+As a strategic web designer, I strongly believe that working with a professional will get you the best results.
 So if you’re ready to build a website that converts more visitors into paying clients and customers, book a free 30-minute discovery call and let’s chat about how we can make that happen.